Audi S6 saloon review

 Road tax will cost £140 a year, but a price tag in excess of £40,000 means a surcharge of £325 will cost the owner £465 in the first five renewal years.

 Fuel and tax will be expensive, then, and so will other running costs: tyres, brakes and general maintenance for heavy performance cars like the S6 tend to hit hard, although Audi’s fixed-price servicing plans will make the bills easier to predict.

 Engines, drive & performance

 On all but one type of road, the Audi S6 triumphs.
 In town it’s docile and easy to manoeuvre, on motorways it’s genuinely hushed, while on A-roads the staggering performance and prodigious four-wheel-drive-enhanced grip ensure few cars will be able to keep up.
-Going from 0-62mph takes 5.1 seconds in the S6 Avant.
+Going from 0-62mph takes five seconds in the S6 Saloon, with the estate taking 5.1 seconds.

 If winding B-roads are your thing, however, you may wish to look elsewhere: the S6 is sharper and more agile than before - especially with four-wheel steering fitted - but it's a large car and the automatic gearbox can be a bit slow to respond when you demand snappy changes.

 This aside, the S6 delights.
 Put your foot to the floor (or close to the floor) and you’ll be thoroughly pinned back in your seat by the acceleration.
 The 3.0-litre TDI diesel features an electric compressor that can instantly send boost to the engine, virtually eliminating lag.
 Instead it surges forward in a manner that would leave most hot hatchbacks trailing behind.

 Of course, we miss the exciting noise of the old engine, and Audi has fitted a sound generator to compensate, along with fake exhaust tips.
 Unfortunately, it just didn't sound natural to our ears and we quickly turned it off.